pymeasure/pymeasure/docs/dev/adding_instruments.rst

     >>> extreme.combination                     # Reads ":VOLTFREQ?"
     [0.2, 931.0]

+This interface is not too convenient, but luckily not often needed.

 The next section details additional features of :func:`Instrument.control <pymeasure.instruments.Instrument.control>` that allow you to write properties that cover specific ranges, or have to map between a real value to one used in the command.
 Furthermore it is shown how to perform more complex processing of return values from your device.

 .. _advanced-properties: